Albatraoz12/U09-Training-App/README.md

 Registered Users can login and create, update, read and delete a list aswell as save exercises.

+## **Admin**

+The admin roles are like developers, they will check that every new implementaion works on the site that means that they can do what a Registered user can and also Create a new user, Update a User, Read a user and Delete a user.

+#Futher Work

+implement new role:

 ## **Trainers**

 Trainers can do what an registered user can but also puplish their workout lists to help users complete their goal.

-## **Admin**

-The admin roles are like developers, they will check that every new implementaion works on the site that means that they can do what a Registered user can and also Create a new user, Update a User, Read a user and Delete a user.